Comparing Cash Back Credit Card Offers

 - Redemption options: Statement credit, gift card, merchandise

-- Limits on cash back? $6,000 annual cap on 6% and 3 percent bonus categories
+- Limits on cash back? $6,000 annual cap on 6% category, then 1% on remaining purchases

 - Minimum redemption amount: $25